Algeria's Bouteflika - from revolutionary to ailing recluse

 First elected president in 1999, he negotiated a truce to end the fighting and wrested power from the secretive military-based establishment known as “le pouvoir” (the powers-that-be).

 Helped by oil and gas revenues, Algeria became more peaceful and richer.
-But it remains mired in corruption and political and economic torpor in a region where uprisings brought changes in neighboring countries.
+But it remains mired in corruption and political and economic torpor in a region where uprisings brought changes elsewhere.

 With a cushion of foreign reserves and a population wary of major upheaval after their civil war, Algeria avoided the Arab Spring revolutions that toppled leaders across the region in 2011.